 Money funds are protected under the Securities Investor Protection Corporation (SIPC) for up to $250,000 in cash per account.
 Note that FDIC insurance does not cover cash held in money funds.
 It is important to understand that SIPC does not offer the same protection for your cash that an FDIC insured deposit does, because SIPC does not protect the value of the security such as a money fund.

-investment amount of $1,000.
+of $1,000.
 There are no penalties if sold prior to maturity (beyond sales commissions), and you will receive your initial investment and accrued interest.
-T-bills offer peace of mind knowing that your principal amount is backed by the
+T-bills offer peace of mind knowing that your principal amount is backed by the full faith and

 CDs (issued by banks or brokerage firms) are an option you may want to consider for cash set aside in case of an emergency for a longer period of time, typically exceeding a year or more.
 Certificates of Deposit provide FDIC insurance coverage for up to $250,000 per individual, per institution.